 Bruxism is the repetitive grinding or clenching of teeth.
-There are two distinct types of bruxism: sleep bruxism and awake bruxism.
-Awake bruxism is believed to be more common and usually consists primarily of teeth clenching without grinding.
+There are two distinct types of bruxism: sleep bruxism and waking bruxism.
+Waking bruxism is believed to be more common and usually consists primarily of teeth clenching without grinding.

 Why Do Kids Grind Their Teeth?

-Bruxism in children likely occurs due to a combination of psychological factors, family history, and environmental triggers.
-It runs in families, though it is not yet clear whether this is due to genetics or a third factor such as a similar upbringing.
-Studies have also found that male children are more likely to engage in bruxism, although more research needs to be done to confirm this.
+Bruxism in children and toddlers likely occurs due to a combination of psychological factors, family history, and environmental triggers.
+The condition runs in families, though it is not yet clear whether this is due to genetics or additional factors such as similar upbringings.
+Studies have also found that male children are more likely to engage in bruxism , although more research needs to be conducted to confirm this.
 People who are predisposed to bruxism may be triggered by one or more additional factors, such as stress or secondhand smoke.

-Stress appears to be closely tied to sleep bruxism, though more research is needed to determine whether stress causes bruxism or vice versa.
-One study of toddlers found that those who faced stressful events were more likely to have sleep bruxism.
+Stress appears to be closely linked to sleep bruxism, though more research is needed to determine whether stress causes bruxism or vice versa.
 For school-age children, bruxism may be a way of coping with the stress of homework, chores, and getting good grades.